chadblack/585Global68/calendar.md

 a reference text for a decade that aspired to liberation.
 That same popularity has made his work still today the object of cultural and political backlash.
 What did he say that resonated with youth of the 1960s, while also still being perceived as threatening to this day?
 What were his divisive concepts?

-Read:

-* Herbert Marcuse, *One Dimensional Man*, pp. 1-83.

-**DUE:**

-* A précis of one of the three chapters.

-## Sep.
-7: One Dimensional Man, Part 2.

 Having diagnosed a problem, does Marcuse create a path forward?
 Is there more to critical theory than the negation of the present?

-**Read:**

-* Herbert Marcuse, *One Dimensional Man*, pp. 84-122; 225-258.

-**DUE:**

-* Full research memo on *One Dimensional Man*.
+Read:
+-  Herbert Marcuse, *One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society* (Beacon Press, 1991)

+Optional:
+* Herbert Marcuse, *Eros and Civilization: A Philosophical Inquiry into Freud* (Beacon Press, 1966)
+* Sigmund Feud, *Civilization and its Discontents*

-## Sep.
-14: Fanon and Guevara
+### Week 3: February 5 -- Fanon and Guevara

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSsk0lmZ90k?si=7B9aiazlk_iQj-Nz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 *One Dimensional Man* provides an entry into one vector of critique that animated the global protests of 1968.
 It is in the tradition of European